 This ministry has been redesigned and is now underway with people volunteering to do devotionals, cooking, and using Grace members’ kitchens.
 Monday Manna meets once a month in Grace Church’s kitchen.
+Saturday Manna meets the second Saturday of each month in different congregation member’s homes.
 Food is prepared and some deliveries are made to those that are homebound, ill or have recently had a baby.
 The remaining food is stored in the Parlor’s kitchen freezer located at the north entrance of the church.
 If you have someone that needs food, you may sign out food on the list hanging on the freezer door and deliver it.
-If you are interested in volunteering, contact Becky Morris at 713-267-5091.
+If you are interested in volunteering, contact at 713-267-5091.

 N.A.M.I.- National Alliance for the Mentally Ill